Tenseness: Consonants

 Occasionally, tenseness has been used to distinguish pairs of contrasting consonants in languages.
 Korean, for example, has a three-way contrast among stops and affricates; the three series are often transcribed as [p t tɕ k] - [pʰ tʰ tɕʰ kʰ] - [p͈ t͈ t͈ɕ k͈].
 The contrast between the [p] series and the [p͈] series is sometimes said to be a function of tenseness: the former are lax and the latter tense.
-In this case the definition of "tense" would have to include greater glottal tension; see Korean phonology.
+In this case the definition of "tense" would have to include greater glottal tension.

 In Ewe, /f/ and /v/ are articulated with a strong articulation, [f͈] and [v͈], to better distinguish them from weaker /ɸ/ and /β/.

 In some dialects of Irish and Scottish Gaelic, there is a contrast between [l, lʲ, n, nʲ] and [ɫˑ, ʎˑ, nˠˑ, ɲˑ].
 Again, the former set have sometimes been described as lax and the latter set as tense.
 It is not clear what phonetic characteristics other than greater duration would then be associated with tenseness.

 Some researchers have argued that the contrast in German, traditionally described as voice ([p t k] vs. [b d ɡ]), is in fact better analyzed as tenseness since the latter set is voiceless in Southern German.
 German linguists call the distinction fortis and lenis rather than tense and lax.
 Tenseness is especially used to explain stop consonants of the Alemannic German dialects because they have two series of them that are identically voiceless and unaspirated.
 However, it is debated whether the distinction is really a result of different muscular tension and not of gemination.